renpy/renpy/sphinx/source/style_properties.rst

     ``"hide"``
        Prevents the bar from rendering at all.
 Space will be allocated for the bar, but nothing will be drawn in that space.

+.. style-property:: keyboard_focus

+   If true, the default, this button can be focused using the keyboard focus mechanism, if it can be focused at all.
+If false, the keyboard focus mechanism will skip this button.
+(The keyboard focus mechanism is used by keyboards and keyboard-like devices, such as joypads.)

 .. _box-style-properties: